techgraphics/techgraphics.github.io/_drafts/2014-01-02-introducing-poole.md

 title: Introducing Poole
 ---

 *The Strange Case of Dr. Jekyll and Mr. Hyde* tells the story of a lawyer investigating the connection of two persons, Dr. Henry Jekyll and Mr. Edward Hyde.
-Chief among the novel's supporting cast is a man by the name of Mr. Poole, Dr. Jekyll's loyal butler.
+Chief among the novel’s supporting cast is a man by the name of Mr. Poole, Dr. Jekyll’s loyal butler.

 -----

 Poole is the butler for [Jekyll](http://jekyllrb.com), the static site generator.
-It's designed and developed by [@mdo](https://twitter.com/mdo) to provide a clear and concise foundational setup for any Jekyll site.
+It’s designed and developed by [@mdo](https://twitter.com/mdo) to provide a clear and concise foundational setup for any Jekyll site.
 It does so by furnishing a full vanilla Jekyll install with example templates, pages, posts, and styles.

 There are currently two themes built on Poole: